isomerpages/psd-corp/press-room/speeches/_posts/2015-04-10-post-Opening Address by Mr Teo Chee Hean at the 5th Singapore‑China Forum on Leadership.md

 description: ""
 image: ""
 ---
-**Opening Address by Deputy Prime Minister Teo Chee Hean at the Fifth Singapore-China Forum on Leadership**
+<div style="text-align:center"><strong>

+OPENING ADDRESS BY MR TEO CHEE HEAN, DEPUTY PRIME MINISTER AND MINISTER IN CHARGE OF THE CIVIL SERVICE, <br>

+AT THE FIFTH CHINA-SINGAPORE FORUM ON LEADERSHIP,<br>

+10 APRIL 2015, AT THE CHINA EXECUTIVE LEADERSHIP ACADEMY JINGGANGSHAN, JIANGXI<br>

-**“FORGING CONSENSUS WITH OUR PEOPLE, BUILDING NATIONAL UNITY”**
+“FORGING CONSENSUS WITH OUR PEOPLE, BUILDING NATIONAL UNITY”

+</strong></div>

 **Your Excellency Minister Zhao Leji, Minister of the Organisation Department of the Communist Party of China Central Committee**

 **Excellencies**